pbulteel/linux-tips-tricks/filesystem-checks.md

 # Filesystem checks

-You're familiar with some of the basic commands like `du`, `df`, `mount` but these have several options that can be very helpful.
+Some of the basic disk utilities include commands like `du`, `df`, `mount` but these have several options that can be very helpful.

-Good old `ls` even has a few options that are useful but not always used.
+`ls` even has a few options that are useful but not always used.
 ```
 ls -A             # same a -a but excludes . and .. from the output
 ls -lSr           # sort by size in reverse order - so the bottom is the largest